KaBOOMochka/Simple-divides/README.md

 Move Simple-divides from zip to the Noita's mod folder.

-In the final version you can configurate spell changes in the settings.
+You can configurate some spell changes in the settings.